MorrisCastro04/holbertonschool-higher_level_programming/python-everything_is_object/README.md

-task 0:  print the type of an object?
+task 0:  function would you use to print the type of an object

+task 1: variable identifier (which is the memory address in the CPython implementation)